Chart Color Schemes

 Infrastructure

-Kurrajong has very high levels of nearby infrastructure activity, ranking in the top 20% nationally
+Kurrajong has moderate levels of nearby infrastructure activity, ranking in the top 50% nationally

-Changes to local infrastructure significantly influence an area's performance.
-AreaSearch has identified seven projects likely impacting the area.
+Changes in local infrastructure significantly affect an area's performance.
+AreaSearch has identified seven projects that may impact this region.
 Notable ones are The Sanctuary North Richmond, Redbank Estate - Stage 8 & Future Stages, New Richmond Bridge and Traffic Improvements, and Hambledon Park.
-The following details those most relevant.
+The following list details those most likely to be relevant.

 Professional plan users can use the search below to filter and access additional projects.